redlevelgroup/covidclearpass/README.md

 #### 1.3.2
 10/11/2021
-- Updates to functions to work with Power Apps engine
+- Updated functions to work with Power Apps engine.
+This update optimizes ClearPass to be compatible with newest Power Apps engine release.

 #### 1.3
 8/5/2020